 It is important to know that a formal police report or investigation is not needed in order for a crime to be included in the crime statistics provided in this report.
 Campus security authorities are surveyed monthly for their input during the course of the year.
-Campus security authorities are represented by, but not limited to, the following departments: the Vice President for Administration, the Vice President of Academic Affairs, the Vice President of Human Resources, the Vice President for Student Affairs, Residential Education and Housing, Differing Abilities Services, Student Health Services, Athletics, Alcohol and Drug Education Program (ADEP), and Office of Anti-Violence Initiatives (OAVI).
+Campus security authorities are represented by, but not limited to, the following departments: the Vice President for Administration, the Interim Provost/Vice President for Academic Affairs, the Vice President for Human Resources, the Vice President for Student Affairs, Residential Education and Housing, Differing Abilities Services, Student Health Services, Athletics, Alcohol and Drug Education Program (ADEP), and Anti-Violence Initiatives (AVI).
 The data collected by these offices is anonymous and the Office of Campus Police Services does not collect victim information unless specifically authorized by the reporting person.